 Born in 1972, the American artist Wade Guyton has created a conceptually consistent and refreshingly idiosyncratic oeuvre for more than two decades.

-On occasion of his overview exhibition, the Museum Ludwig publishes a comprehensive catalogue of the artist’s solo exhibitions, including images of all works accompanied by short texts and floor plans.
+On occasion of his overview exhibition, the Museum Ludwig has published this comprehensive catalogue of the artist’s solo exhibitions, including images of all works accompanied by short texts and floor plans.

 Published on the occasion of the exhibition, Wade Guyton: Zwei Dekaden MCMXCIX–MMXIX’ at Museum Ludwig, Cologne (16 November 2019 – 1 March 2020).